top questions parents ask

 Housing and residence life info

 Safety and crisis communication

 Just for Parents

 At EMU we give students a rare combo of rigorous academics and an emphasis on global learning, peace studies, sustainability, and service to others.

 Employers and graduate schools seek out EMU grads because of their critical thinking skills, character, and desire for a meaningful life.
 98% of EMU graduates are employed (working, engaged in service or in further study) within 12 months of graduation!

 Thanks for the chance to talk about the value of the education your daughters and sons will receive at EMU.
 Our admissions staff looks forward to working with you!
 Take the time to visit our beautiful campus and experience EMU for yourself!

 What will this cost our family?

 You’ll be surprised how affordable an EMU education really is.
-Nearly 100% of EMU students receive financial aid, and an average financial aid package is $17,350.
-About $9 million in financial aid is awarded each year.
+Nearly 100% of EMU students receive financial aid, and an average financial aid package is $25,100.
+Over $11 million in aid was awarded by EMU in 2013-14.

 A sustainable and safe campus